CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization-modifiers.md

 With this modifier you can search for a string in you variable and get the first occurrence plus the rest of your variable, or you can get everything in the variable till the searched string.
-The syntax is: strstr:string:before, where string is the searched string, and before is a boolean, default = false.
+The syntax is: strstr:string:before, where string is the searched string and *before* is a boolean with default false.
 If the boolean is true, you get what is in the variable before the first occurrence of string.
 If it is false you get what is in the variable from the first occurrence of string onwards.
 If the variable is an array the modifier is ignored.
 Usage:

 ```text
 If the variable holds "Hello world!", this will print Hello, {$variable|strstr:" ":true}
 and this will print world!, {$variable|strstr:"w":false}, just like this